Help & Advice Articles, Videos and How-to-Guides

 Less Common Species of Woodworm and Different Wood Types

-Deathwatch beetles prefer hardwoods such as Oak, Elm and Mahogany that have been softened by fungal decay, so they are most often found in older buildings and antique furniture.
+Deathwatch beetles prefer hardwoods such as Oak, Elm and Mahogany that have been softened by fungal decay.
+These are most often found in older buildings and antique furniture.
 These beetles are most common in central and southern England and are known for the distinctive tapping noise the adult beetles make when attracting a mate.

 These beetles love partly seasoned softwoods including pine, spruce and fir, and are most commonly found in roof timbers.
 Larvae produce large quantities of frass containing small pellets, which leave a blistered appearance on the surface of the wood.
 The larvae can seriously damage timber within their growth period, entirely destroying the sapwood and leaving only the veneer.

 How serious is Woodworm Infestation?

 The extent of damage caused depends on the species, the size of the infestation, and what it is that has been infested.
 Not all woodworm is harmful.
 However, if left untreated over time, woodworm can seriously weaken timber, causing severe damage within its structure.